pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

     ...
     ```

-## Scale in or remove Pump/Drainer nodes
+## Remove Pump/Drainer nodes

-For details on how to maintain the node states of the TiDB Binlog cluster, refer to [Starting and exiting a Pump or Drainer process](https://docs.pingcap.com/tidb/stable/maintain-tidb-binlog-cluster#starting-and-exiting-a-pump-or-drainer-process).
+For details on how to maintain the node state of the TiDB Binlog cluster, refer to [Starting and exiting a Pump or Drainer process](https://docs.pingcap.com/tidb/stable/maintain-tidb-binlog-cluster#starting-and-exiting-a-pump-or-drainer-process).

 If you want to remove the TiDB Binlog component completely, it is recommended that you first remove Pump nodes and then remove Drainer nodes.

-If TLS is enabled for the TiDB Binlog component to be removed, write the following content into `binlog.yaml` and execute `kubectl apply -f binlog.yaml` to start a Pod that is amounted with the TLS file and the `binlogctl` tool.
+If TLS is enabled for the TiDB Binlog component to be removed, write the following content into `binlog.yaml` and execute `kubectl apply -f binlog.yaml` to start a Pod that is mounted with the TLS file and the `binlogctl` tool.

 ```yaml
 apiVersion: v1